arunthomas151/Students/README.md

   ```php
   php artisan serve
   ```
-- the aplication successfully configured try to login using the below credetials
+- the aplication successfully configured then try to login using the below credetials
 - username : admin@gmail.com
 - password : Admin@1234